-Ben Delicious writes from London: You know what you should do if you want to really piss off all those annoying celebs?
+Ben Delicious reports from London: You know what you should do if you want to really p..s off all those annoying celebs?
 You should respect their right for privacy.
-In fact, you should demand that people leave celebs alone, to let them get on with their miserable lives, without being pestered by their fans and the paparazzi.
-And in no time you’d see the creeps begging for mercy.
+Yep, that’s what you should.
+In fact, you should demand that people leave celebs alone, to let them get on with their miserable lives, without being pestered by their fans and the paparazzi and the scribblers.
+And in no time you’d see the creeps begging for mercy, offering anyone who would be interested their most intimate secrets.

-Celebs like to bang on about their privacy and how they cherish it.
-Even though they would do anything for publicity when it suits them.
-The proof is in all those tabloids and celebrity gossip mags that get alerted every time some brain dead models or actors or pop stars or any other ‘famous people’ leave their homes, to get snappers catching them ‘off guard’, in tonnes of makes up and in the latest designer wear, if they are chicks, or with some bimbo in their arms, if they are guys.
-Or, if they feel they don’t get the same attention as they used to do, they tend to attack snappers who wait patiently for them, getting into the news on the notoriety ticket.
+Celebs like to bang on about their privacy and how they cherish it, even though they would do anything for publicity when it suits them.
+The proof is in all those tabloids and celebrity gossip mags that get alerted every time some brain dead model or actor or pop star or any other ‘famous personality’ leave their homes, to get snappers catching them ‘off guard’, in tonnes of makes up and in the latest designer wear, if they are chicks, or with some bimbo in their arms, if they are guys.
+Or, if they feel they don’t get the same attention as they used to do, they tend to attack snappers who wait patiently for them, to get into the news on the notoriety ticket.
 Yes, celebs parade themselves to keep their public profiles alive, because that’s what makes them attractive for advertisers.
 And celebs, so that you know, exist for the sole purpose of plugging stuff.
 There’s nothing else to them, nothing at all.

-But these very same people, who would gladly sell their parents into slavery, if it gets them publicity, get all secretive and emotional when caught stoned or loaded, or shagging out of wedlock, or doing other stuff that’s not supposed to be in the public domain.
+But these very same people, who would gladly sell their parents or children into slavery, if it gets them publicity, get all secretive and emotional when caught stoned or loaded, shagging out of wedlock or doing other stuff that’s not supposed to be in the public domain.
 And then they start screaming about their precious privacy and even call in the lawyers and threaten everyone with law suits.

 It’s privacy, it has to be respected.
 Celebs deserve to have more times to themselves.